dgarros/py-metric-collector/README.md

 > **Development in progress**

 The **Netconf Collector** is a tool to collect information in Junos devices over Netconf.
-This tool was initially part of OpenNTI, this goal of this project is to create a standalone version.
+This tool was initially part of OpenNTI, the goal of this project is to create a standalone version.

 # How to give it a try